benaug/SCR-N-Prior-Data-Augmentation/README.md

 This repository demonstrates 3 different approaches to jointly update N and z when using what I am calling "count prior data augmentation".
-The distinction of this data augmentation approach is that instead of inducing a distribution on the z's where N is a derived variable, we work with the distribution of N directly.
+The distinction of this data augmentation approach is that instead of specifying independent distributions on the individual z's that induce a distribution on N, we work with the distribution of N directly.
 However, we still need z indicator variables to represent individual effects.
 Let's say N ~ Poisson(lambda) and we assume N individuals can be allocated to M (data augmentation limit) z indices at random.
 Then the prior for z[1:M] is 1/(M choose N).
 We can initialize N and z such